aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/vsphere.md

 ### template (optional)
 The VM template to use for your EKS Anywhere cluster.
 This template was created when you [imported the OVA file into vSphere]({{< relref "../vsphere/vsphere-ovas.md" >}}).
-This is a required field if you are using Ubuntu OVAs.
+This is a required field if you are using Ubuntu-based or RHEL-based OVAs.

 ### datastore (required)
 The vSphere [datastore](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.storage.doc/GUID-3CC7078E-9C30-402C-B2E1-2542BEE67E8F.html)